arangodb/spring-data/README.md

 ## <a name="history"></a>Brief history
 ArangoDB Spring Data had no support for inheritance in @Documents, so an [issue](https://github.com/arangodb/spring-data/issues/17#issue-304481714) was logged on
-March 13, 2018 focusing on a main-stream inheritance support: COLLECTION-PER-CLASS.
+March 13, 2018 focusing on support for a main-stream inheritance type: canonical COLLECTION-PER-CLASS (similar to TABLE-PER-CLASS in JPA).
 On March 24th, a pull request was provided for it.
 This pull request didn't receive the same quick treatment that others get.
 On April 5th, a strange [issue](https://github.com/arangodb/spring-data/issues/27#issue-311595550) was opened by another contributor to support inheritance in properties of interface type.
 That strange request was followed by request to not merge the pull request for main-stream inheritance support of type COLLECTION-PER-CLASS.
 On April 12th, a pull request was submitted by that same contributor that focuses on inheritance in non-@Documents by persisting the fully-qualified class name.
-On April 17th, despite it having been stated that for COLLECTION-PER-CLASS type of inheritance storing the fully-qualified class name is 100% unnecessary, that alternative PR got merged into upstream Spring Data ArangoDB.
-Despite the fact that the inefficiencies introduced by the alternative PR had been clearly shown, the maintainer of ArangoDB Spring Data refused to merge the original pull request (which had been updated to avoid persistence of the fully-qualified class name for @Documents (because it's unnecessary & causes inefficiencies)), & closed it on May 22nd.
-Thus, to have rational support for COLLECTION-PER-CLASS type of inheritance, there is a need for a customized implementation.
+On April 17th, despite it having been stated that for canonical COLLECTION-PER-CLASS type of inheritance storing the fully-qualified class name is 100% unnecessary, that alternative PR got merged into upstream Spring Data ArangoDB.
+Despite the fact that the inefficiencies introduced by the alternative PR had been clearly shown, the maintainer of ArangoDB Spring Data refused to merge the original pull request (which had been updated to avoid persistence of the fully-qualified class name for @Documents (because it's unnecessary & causes many issues & inefficiencies), leaving other cases as is (i.e., leaving them up to whatever ArangoDB Spring Data in general wants to do with them (such as based on the alternative PR))), & closed it on May 22nd.
+To make it clear, the developer of this fork never made a request to not merge the alternative PR, or to revert it: but the other developer requested the contributions here to not be merged, & that's how the PR got closed by the maintainer.
+Thus, to have rational support for canonical COLLECTION-PER-CLASS type of inheritance, there is a need for a customized implementation.

 # Spring Data ArangoDB